|

 legendary players, coaches and teams.
 These books are in a sense our "Metro" yearbook and Hall of Fame, where the fierce competitors

 of the past are remembered forever.
 These books give us an opportunity to look back as our game moves forward.
 ENJOY!
+These books honor the accomplishments of those who have played and coached

 the prep game while recognizing the contributions of officials, the media and administrators